autumnleaves123/info-2300-final-project/documents/design-plan.md

 if ($current_user) {
   record_message("[Logged in as $current_user]");
 } else {
-	redirect to index.php
+	redirect to login.php
-	// hide admin page when user is not logged in
+	// redirect to login when user is not logged in
 }

-display log-out button if admin is logged-in, redirects to homepage if admin is not logged-in, as above
+display log-out button if admin is logged in, redirects to login.php if admin is not logged in, as above